anvix9/anvix9.github.io/_posts/2024-06-22-monograph-3-philosophy-or-intuition-mother-of-science.markdown

 </p>

 <p style="text-align: justify;">
 Philosophy is this approach that helps us continuously challenge not only our current states and values but also the line of our evolution.
-When put it strctly, philosophy is the continuous onlooking of the correct justifications of our actions.
+When put it strctly, philosophy is the <mark> continuous onlooking of the correct justifications of our actions</mark>.
 Because first, our actions result from our perceptions of the world (both in and outside) and second, we could also consider the false justifications, but they do not help an individual challenge and go beyond what is known therefore not fulfilling the objective of philosophy.
-Someone living on false justifications, live within certain restricted bounds which does not help in any way go beyond those boundaries.
+Someone living on <mark>false</mark> justifications, live within certain restricted bounds which does not help in any way go beyond those boundaries.

 </p>
 <br/>